mattkelly/workshop-rs/src/traits/recap.md

 Trait and trait bounds enable us to write code using generics that has specific behavior.

-In a dynamically typed language, we would get errors at compile time if we call a method on a type that was not implemented.
+In a dynamically typed language, we would get errors at runtime if we called a method on a type that was not implemented.

 In Rust, we check at compile time _and_ don't suffer any performance penalties.